Data Structures: Objects and Arrays

 squirrel: true},

-/* and so on... */
+/* And so on... */

 ];